Crispy, crunchy Homemade Chicken Nuggets are a favorite with kids and adults in my house.

 Debra says

-I love making chicken nuggets at home.
 They are so tasty!

 Himani Sawhney says

-My daughter loves nuggets.
-This looks yum!
+My daughter loves these nuggets.

 Jillian @ Food, Folks and Fun says